Key Takeaways

 When using your brights, you must know when to turn them off to avoid impairing another driver’s vision.
 You may be liable for the collision if you misuse your high beams and cause an accident.

-Turn off or avoid using your brights in the following situations:
+Turn off or avoid using your high beam headlights in the following situations:

-- In fog: Never use your high beams in foggy weather.
+• In fog: Never use your high beams in foggy weather.
 In fog, light reflects off the moisture particles, creating a glare that heavily impairs vision.
-Use low beams or fog lights if your vehicle is equipped with them.
+Use low beam headlights or special fog lights if your vehicle is equipped with them.

 Drive Safely and Know When to Use High Beams